 Students are invited to Pacifica for scholarly study, for mutual community building, and for mentorship and support from faculty and from one another.
-Pacifica Graduate Institute offers graduate programs in Counseling Psychology, Clinical Psychology, Depth Psychology (Jungian and Archetypal Studies, Community/Liberation/Indigenous/Eco-Psychologies, and Depth Psychotherapy/Integrative Therapy & Healing Practices specializations), Mythological Studies, and Engaged Humanities and the Creative Life.
+Pacifica Graduate Institute offers graduate programs in Counseling Psychology, Clinical Psychology, Depth Psychology (Jungian and Archetypal Studies, Community/Liberation/Indigenous/Eco-Psychologies, and Depth Psychotherapy/Integrative Therapy & Healing Practices specializations), Mythological Studies, and Depth Psychology and Creativity.
 All degree programs carry an emphasis in depth psychology.